Health is not valued until sickness comes (by Thomas Fuller)

 Generally, the Western diets are high in Omega 6 fatty (pro inflammation) and low in Omega 3 fatty acids (anti inflammation).

 Weekly: fish high in oils such as salmon, mackerel, anchovies, trout, herring and sardines

 Daily: Nuts, seeds (flax, hemp, sunflower) or avocados.

-If you struggle to eat plenty of Omega 3 foods, talk to your health professional about a good quality cod liver oil or fish oil – there is a lot of research out there that suggesting that these oils assist and prevent many diseases.
+If you struggle to eat plenty of Omega 3 foods, talk to your health professional about a good quality cod liver oil, fish oil or fermented algae –research suggests that these oils assist and prevent many diseases.